Squarespace/squarespace-toolbelt/README.md

 Above we include `@squarespace/toolbelt` in the devDependencies, and then use `squarespace assemble` in the project's build and watch scripts.

+### Automatic Reloading

+The `assemble` command is designed to work with Squarespace Development Server's `--trigger-reload` option to automatically refresh the browser each time a change is detected.
+To take advantage of this, run `assemble` with the `-T` or `--trigger-reload` and `-w` or `--watch` flags like so:

+    squarespace assemble -wT

+This will watch your build folder, automatically assembling each time a file changes, and triggering the dev server to reload.

+You must also run the dev server with `-T` or `--trigger-reload` to listen for the triggers:

+    squarespace runserver -T

+For more info see the reference below.

 ## Reference

 Squarespace Toolbelt exposes several scripts you can use in your template's package.json: